From Christendom to Americanism and Beyond by Thomas Storck – Review

 From Christendom to Americanism and Beyond: The Long Jagged Trail to a Postmodern Void by Thomas Storck from Angelico Press.

-Why do I find it so embarrassing to gush in public?
-I cannot say, but having poured out my enthusiasm for Peter Kwasniewski’s Resurgent in the Midst of Crisis last time, I feel reticent to repeat the act with Thomas Storck’s From Christendom to Americanism and Beyond: The Long Jagged Trail to a Postmodern Void.
+And having poured out enthusiasm for Peter Kwasniewski’s Resurgent in the Midst of Crisis last time, I feel reticent to repeat the act with Thomas Storck’s From Christendom to Americanism and Beyond: The Long Jagged Trail to a Postmodern Void.
 (Both books are also from Angelico Press who recently published my own book.)

 Long time readers of this site may understand my excitement better, when I say that Joseph Pearce, in the book’s introduction, describes Storck as a ‘worthy heir to Belloc’.